Jeanj22/JC--Planner-App/README.md

 <br>

 Accessing stored entry/data from local storage:
-1. Within the browser window select the 'right-click' on the mouse/trackpad
+1. Within the browser window 'right-click' on the mouse/trackpad
 3. Then select 'Inspect' from the menu
 4. Then 'Application' within the inspector box
-5. Then within Storage/ Local Storage / file://
+5. Then within Storage/ Local Storage / File
 6. The Key (timeblock) and Value (saved entry/data) will then be displayed